GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 - Non-zero scalar governing convergence and productivity over time.
 - Negative complexity → diminishing Torq gains (single-item tasks).
 - Positive complexity → compounding Torq gains (multi-item Oracles).

+AIntropy (pronounced ane-tropy) is to Robonomics what Carnot efficiency is to thermodynamics — a measure of how far real robotic labor is from the theoretical ideal.

 ### AIntropy (Artificial Intropy)
 AIntropy = complexity × TTP × Robot.util × supply_efficiency × equipment_utilization × …